Skip to Main Content

 Secured vs. unsecured fast business loans

-You can get fast business funding whether you plan to secure the business loan or not.
+You can get a quick business loan whether you plan to secure the business loan or not.
 A secured business loan could add extra steps to funding, such as getting an appraisal and having the lender review the assets’ value when approving the loan.
 Getting an equipment or accounts receivable loan often has quick approvals since the lender can more easily see the value of new equipment or unpaid invoices.

 Yet, if you don’t have many business assets, you could choose an unsecured business loan.
 Funding time may only take a few days if you have all your financial documents in order.
 But it could take several weeks if business revenue and credit history aren’t solid.
 Lenders will emphasize your business’s financial strength when the loan isn’t backed by collateral.